Alteraxial Phonons in Collinear Magnets

 MnSe is a noncentrosymmetric magnet hosting out-of-plane antiparallel alignment of Mn moments [see Fig.~3(c)], described by the MPG $6'mm'$.
-As shown in Fig.~3(f), the unperturbed phonon spectrum of MnSe with preserved $\mathcal{T}$ symmetry exhibits an odd-parity $j$-wave PAM pattern, featuring seven zero-PAM nodal surfaces crossing the $\Gamma$ point: six vertical surfaces related by $C_{6z}$ symmetry, and one horizontal surface ($q_z=0$) enforced by $C_{2z}\mathcal{T}$ symmetry.
-Under a $\mathcal{T}$-breaking perturbation, the $C_{6z}$ symmetry is reduced to $C_{6z}\mathcal{T}$, whereas $C_{2z}\mathcal{T}$ remains.
-This shifts three vertical nodal surfaces from the $\Gamma$ point, which in turn changes the $\Gamma$-centered PAM pattern from odd-parity $j$-wave to even parity $g$-wave.
-It is worth noting that all noncentro-even-wave PAM patterns can be derived from an unperturbed higher-order-wave odd-parity pattern that preserves $\mathcal{T}$ symmetry, and the full derivation based on compatibility relations for each case is detailed in the SM.
+As shown in Fig.~3(f), the unperturbed phonon spectrum of MnSe with preserved $\mathcal{T}$ symmetry exhibits an odd $j$-wave PAM pattern, featuring seven zero-PAM nodal surfaces crossing the $\Gamma$ point, which are composed of six vertical surfaces enforced by six $C_{6z}$-connected $\sigma_{v}$ symmetries, and one horizontal surface ($q_z=0$) enforced by the combined $C_{2z}\mathcal{T}$ symmetry (see the SM for details~\cite{supp}).
+Under a $\mathcal{T}$-breaking perturbation, the $C_{2z}\mathcal{T}$ remains intact, whereas only a subset of three among the original six $\sigma_{v}$ symmetries survive.
+This shifts three vertical nodal surfaces from the $\Gamma$ point, thereby changing the $\Gamma$-centered PAM pattern from odd $j$-wave to even $g$-wave.
+It is worth noting that all NCS even-wave PAM patterns can be derived from a $\mathcal{T}$-preserving higher-order-wave odd-wave parent pattern with a higher symmetry, and the full derivation based on compatibility relations for each case is detailed in the SM.

-{\bf{Conclusion.}} We have established a comprehensive group-theoretical framework to systematically classify axial phonons in collinear magnets and uncovered a complete hierarchy of alteraxial phonons characterized by higher-order-wave PAM patterns.
+{\bf{Conclusion.}} We have established a comprehensive group-theoretical framework to systematically classify axial phonons in collinear magnets and uncovered a complete catelogue of alteraxial phonons characterized by higher-order-wave PAM patterns.
 Our high-throughput screening identifies numerous candidate materials and \emph{ab initio} calculations are further performed on representative materials to confirm alteraxial phonons as well as their PAM patterns.
 Our work not only significantly enriches the family of axial phonons, but also opens a new avenue in phonon engineering via magneto-phononic effects.

 {\bf{Acknowledgments.}} This work is partly supported by National Key Projects for Research and Development of China (Grants No. 2024YFA1409100, No. 2021YFA1400400, No. 2022YFA1403602, and No. 2023YFA1407001), the Natural Science Foundation of Jiangsu Province (Grants No. BK20253012, No. BK20252117, No. BK20233001, No. BK20243011, and No. BK20220032), the Natural Science Foundation of China (Grants No. 12534007, No. 92365203 and No.12174182) and the e-Science Center of Collaborative Innovation Center of Advanced Microstructures.